thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/2_amphoriskoi/cat-45.md

 Translucent dark blue-green, transparent greenish, and opaque turquoise and yellow glass.
 Narrow, outward-splayed flattened rim-disk; tall cylindrical neck; sloping obtuse-angled shoulder; conical body; convex pointed bottom.
 An oval knob of greenish glass is applied on the center of the bottom.
 Two greenish, large opposing coil handles stretch vertically from shoulder to upper neck under the rim.

-Yellow and turquoise marvered threads are spirally wound 27 times from the rim to bottom.
+A yellow and a turquoise marvered thread are spirally wound 27 times from the rim to bottom.
 The threads have been dragged 26 times up and down from the shoulder to the bottom, forming a festoon pattern.

 ## Comments and Comparanda